fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/cs424-spring-2025-syllabus.md

 #### Course objectives

-By the end of the course, students will have a good understanding of the basic principles of visualization and visual analytics and will be able to articulate advantages and disadvantages of visual design choices for different data types.
+By the end of the course, you will have a good understanding of the basic principles of visualization and visual analytics and will be able to articulate advantages and disadvantages of visual design choices for different data types.
 They will also be able to design and implement web-based visual analytics systems by combining visualization, data management, data mining and machine learning techniques that work in tandem to enable interactive exploration of multidimensional and heterogeneous datasets.

 #### Learning outcomes